awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Integrating.AutoScaling.md

 Aurora Auto Scaling only scales a DB cluster if all Aurora Replicas in a DB cluster are in the available state\.
 If any of the Aurora Replicas are in a state other than available, Aurora Auto Scaling waits until the whole DB cluster becomes available for scaling\.

 When Aurora Auto Scaling adds a new Aurora Replica, the new Aurora Replica is the same DB instance class as the one used by the primary instance\.
-For more information about DB instance classes, see [DB instance classes](Concepts.DBInstanceClass.md)\.
+For more information about DB instance classes, see [Aurora DB instance classes](Concepts.DBInstanceClass.md)\.
 Also, the promotion tier for new Aurora Replicas is set to the last priority, which is 15 by default\.
 This means that during a failover, a replica with a better priority, such as one created manually, would be promoted first\.
 For more information, see [Fault tolerance for an Aurora DB cluster](Concepts.AuroraHighAvailability.md#Aurora.Managing.FaultTolerance)\.

 Aurora Auto Scaling only removes Aurora Replicas that it created\.